Financial experts on Wednesday attributed the rise in inflation rate for the month of September to border closure and the new minimum wage.

 Tella said that the closure of the borders resulted in an initial increase in the price of rice, a major staple food in the country

-Tella said that the announced take-off of the minimum wage increase also contributed to the increase in prices of goods and services, and an attendant hike in the inflation rate.
+Tella said that announced take-off of the minimum wage increase also contributed to the increase in prices of goods and services and attendant hike in the inflation rate.

 “I support the border closure, so long as it can be sustained and force increased production of goods locally.